mykel71/DataEngineeringComprehensible/01 - Data Engineering Basics/Bigdata - Hadoop/03 -  HDFS and Architecture.md

 Racks - Group of machines in same network or geography

-Client(Laptop) submits a job/ Request --> Requests goes to Namenode --> Namenode sends back metadata info --> Client reads data from blocks of data node based on metadata
+Client(Laptop) submits a job / Request --> Requests goes to Namenode --> Namenode sends back metadata info --> Client reads data from blocks of data node based on metadata